 Now it’s time to gather your files, take a deep breath, and start uploading your content to the library.
 The good news is you only need to do this bulk upload once!
 When you add Resi On Demand to your current Resi plan and enable Autosave to Library, your video automatically downloads to your library.
 So, by the time your livestream is coming to a close, your content is instantly ready to post or share from your library!

 3. Organize and manage your content.

 After initially uploading all those files, you know firsthand that there is a lot of content there.
 It could be so easy for viewers to get confused, lost, or just feel overwhelmed as to where to start.
 Playlists help you showcase different types of content and group them under themes or topics.
 Consider creating playlists based on themes, topics, or series.
 This allows your viewers to easily find and watch related content.
 And don’t forget to regularly review your library, archiving older content and updating your playlists to keep everything fresh and relevant.

 Empower Your Church Community Today

 We’re here to help you build deeper connections in our increasingly digital world.
-With Resi’s livestreaming and Content Library, it’s easier to connect your community, amplify engagement, and make an impact that resonates beyond the physical walls of your church.
+With Resi’s livestreaming and Resi On Demand, it’s easier to connect your community, amplify engagement, and make an impact that resonates beyond the physical walls of your church.